ARPOISE/ARpoise/README.md

 see the [Apple App Store](https://www.apple.com/lae/ios/app-store/), have been implemented.

-The goal of ARpoise is to provide an open-source community-based replacement for the [layar app](https://www.layar.com/).
+The goal of ARpoise is to provide an open-source, community-based replacement for the [layar app](https://www.layar.com/).

 ## Functionality